tvsnarayana/tech-interview-handbook/algorithms/README.md

 - Ask about input character set and case sensitivity.
 Usually the characters are limited to lower case Latin characters, i.e. a-z.
 - When you need to compare strings where the order isn't important (like anagram), you may consider using a hash map as a counter.
 - If you need to keep a counter of characters, a common mistake to make is to say that the space complexity required for the counter is O(n).
 The space required for a counter is O(1) not O(n), because the upper bound is the range of characters, which is usually a fixed constant, typically 26 when the input set is just lower case Latin characters.
-- Can I use some common data structure that can look up strings efficiently?
+- Common data structure for looking up strings efficiently:
   - [Trie / Prefix Tree](https://www.wikiwand.com/en/Trie)
   - [Suffix Tree](https://www.wikiwand.com/en/Suffix_tree)
 - Common string algorithms: